programminghistorian/ph-submissions/fr/traductions/Détecter-la-réutilisation-de-texte-avec-Passim.md

 Do not worry for now about the additional arguments `SPARK_SUBMIT_ARGS='--master local[12] --driver-memory 8G --executor-memory 4G'`; in the next section we will explain in detail what they are used for.

 This test case takes approximatively 8 minutes on a recent laptop with 8 threads.
-You can also follow the progress of the detection at http://localhost:4040 — an interactive dashboard created by `Spark` (**NB** the dashboard will shut down as soon as `passim` has finished running).
+You can also follow the progress of the detection at http://localhost:4040 ï¿½ an interactive dashboard created by `Spark` (**NB** the dashboard will shut down as soon as `passim` has finished running).

 ## Case study 2: Text Reuse in a large corpus of historical newspapers